Map: Here’s where the coronavirus has been confirmed

-Health officials worldwide are working to contain a coronavirus that has spread to several countries in a matter of days.
+Health officials worldwide are working to contain a coronavirus that has spread to several countries over the past week.

 This map will be updated when more information is available.
 As of Jan.
-26, coronavirus cases were confirmed in China, Thailand, Taiwan, Japan, Singapore, South Korea, Vietnam, the United States, France, Australia, Malaysia, Nepal and Canada.
+28, coronavirus cases were confirmed in China, Thailand, Taiwan, Japan, Singapore, South Korea, Vietnam, the United States, France, Australia, Malaysia, Nepal, Germany, Sri Lanka, Cambodia, and Canada.

 While most of the cases and all of the deaths have occurred in China, officials feared that the busy travel season in advance of the Lunar New Year would accelerate the virus’ spread.
 Last week the chair of the World Health Organization emergency committee said it was "too early" to declare the coronavirus a global public health emergency.